dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/FAQ_AND_TROUBLESHOOTING_GUIDE.md

 ### Lambda function is slow

-If your Lambda function responds slowly, first check whether the slowness occurs on cold starts or all invocations.
-Cold starts happen when Lambda needs to initialize a new container to run your function.
-This initialization includes loading Python, importing modules, and establishing connections.
-Cold starts typically take longer than subsequent invocations.
+If your Lambda function responds slowly, first determine whether the slowness occurs during cold starts or warm invocations.
+Cold starts happen when AWS allocates resources for a new function instance, while warm invocations use an already-running instance.
+Cold starts naturally take longer.

-To improve cold start performance, verify that LUGS_ENABLED is set to true.
-This enables lazy loading which reduces the number of modules that load during initialization.
-Consider switching to a lower HA_FEATURE_PRESET like minimal or standard to load fewer modules.
+Cold start performance improves by minimizing your deployment package size and enabling LUGS for lazy loading.
+Remove any unnecessary files from your deployment package.
+Ensure LUGS_ENABLED is set to true so the function only loads modules it actually needs for each request.

-If all invocations are slow, not just cold starts, the problem likely involves network latency between Lambda and Home Assistant.
-Measure the time Home Assistant takes to respond to API calls.
-You can do this by checking CloudWatch logs which include timestamps for request start and response receipt.
+Warm invocation slowness usually indicates performance issues in Home Assistant or network problems.
+Check Home Assistant's response time by reviewing its logs.
+Slow database queries, heavy automations, or resource exhaustion can all slow Home Assistant responses.

-Reduce network latency by ensuring your Home Assistant instance has good internet connectivity.
-If you use port forwarding over residential internet, upload speeds may be slow.
-Consider switching to Cloudflare Tunnel which often provides better performance for incoming connections.
+Monitor CloudWatch metrics for your Lambda function to identify specifically where time is spent.
+The metrics show how long each invocation takes and can help isolate whether delays occur in Lambda processing, network communication, or Home Assistant responses.

 ### High memory usage

-If your Lambda function approaches the 128 megabyte memory limit, reduce memory consumption by switching to a lower HA_FEATURE_PRESET.
-The minimal preset uses approximately 15 megabytes while the maximum preset can use 30 megabytes or more.
+High memory usage can indicate that too many modules are loading or caching is using excessive memory.
+Check your CONFIGURATION_TIER setting and consider lowering it to a tier that uses less memory.
+The minimum tier uses only 8 megabytes while the maximum tier uses over 100 megabytes.

-Reduce HA_CACHE_TTL to decrease cache memory usage.
-Caching saves memory by storing frequently accessed data, but large caches can use significant memory.
-Experiment with lower cache TTL values to find a balance between performance and memory usage.
+Verify that LUGS is enabled and functioning correctly.
+Without lazy loading, all modules load at startup which significantly increases memory usage.
+CloudWatch logs will show which modules load during function initialization.

-Verify that LUGS_ENABLED is set to true.
-Without lazy loading, all modules load into memory even if they are not used for a particular request.
-Lazy loading significantly reduces memory consumption.
+Review your feature preset setting if using the Home Assistant Extension.
+Higher feature presets like performance and maximum load more features into memory.
+The minimal or standard preset uses much less memory.

-Monitor memory usage through CloudWatch metrics over time.
-Occasional spikes in memory usage during complex operations are normal.
-If memory usage consistently remains high across many invocations, you may need to increase allocated memory to 256 megabytes or reduce your feature preset.
+Monitor actual memory usage in CloudWatch rather than relying on Lambda's allocated memory.
+Lambda allocates memory in fixed increments, but your function may use much less than allocated.
+CloudWatch metrics show actual memory consumption during invocations.

 ### Frequent timeout errors

-If your Lambda function times out frequently before completing requests, first determine whether the timeout occurs in Lambda itself or in communication with Home Assistant.
-Check CloudWatch logs for the last log entry before the timeout.
-If logs show the function trying to contact Home Assistant, the timeout likely occurs waiting for Home Assistant's response.
+Frequent timeout errors suggest that Home Assistant cannot respond within the configured timeout period.
+This may result from Home Assistant performance problems, network issues, or an unrealistically short timeout setting.

-Increase HA_TIMEOUT to give Home Assistant more time to respond.
-Some automations or scenes take several seconds to execute fully.
-Make sure HA_TIMEOUT is high enough to accommodate your slowest operations.
+Increase the HA_TIMEOUT environment variable to give Home Assistant more time to respond.
+Try 45 or 60 seconds instead of the default 30 seconds.
+This prevents timeouts when Home Assistant legitimately needs extra time but increases user wait time when genuine problems occur.

-Increase the Lambda function timeout in Lambda's general configuration.
-The default 30-second timeout should be sufficient for most operations, but if you have complex automations, you might need 45 or 60 seconds.
+Investigate Home Assistant performance if increasing timeout does not help.
+Check Home Assistant's CPU, memory, and database performance.
+Consider optimizing automations, cleaning up the database, or upgrading hardware if Home Assistant consistently responds slowly.

-If timeouts occur during discovery requests specifically, you might have many devices exposed which take time to enumerate.
-Consider exposing only devices you actually control through voice commands.
-Reducing the number of exposed devices speeds up discovery.
+Check network connectivity between AWS and your Home Assistant instance.
+High latency or packet loss can cause responses to arrive too slowly even when Home Assistant processes requests quickly.
+Use network monitoring tools to measure connection quality.

 ---